• Skip to primary navigation

 • Email

-Dibba Rotte is a popular Andhra dish made with unfermented idli batter.
-It has a delicious crispy crust and a soft, fluffy inside.
-Served with chutney or sambar, this recipe is filling and delicious to make for any meal of the day.
+Dibba Rotti is a popular Andhra dish that is made with unfermented idli batter.
+This easy to make dish has a delightfully crispy crust and a soft, fluffy inside.

 Hand holding a slice of Andhra dibba rotte